MaikTungsten/PhageEpitranscriptomics/README.md

 This contains the Index Combinations for the 144 screened phage plaques for demultiplexing with minibar.

+## Plasmid maps

+This contains all plasmids used in the study including those for protein expression and phage mutagenesis.

 ***

 ## Authors and acknowledgment